 As indicated above, all counterparties will need to install a direct, dedicated telephone line to the DMO's dealing desk.
-In addition, non-counterparties who are active in the wholesale markets and who will be regular participants at structured tenders may also arrange with the DMO to bid by telephone at structured tenders.
+In addition, non-counterparties who typically would be acting in the course of business regulated by a UK financial regulatory authority, or an overseas financial regulatory authority in a country which is a member of, or is accredited by, the Financial Action Task Force and will be regular participants at structured tenders may also arrange with the DMO to bid by telephone at structured tenders.
+For those non-counterparties who do not have direct lines to the DMO, the following telephone number should be used for bidding at structured tenders - 0207 452 006013.
 The terms and conditions under which the DMO would be prepared to deal by telephone are set out below.